Main navigation | Main content

 Change Your Mind – want to sign up for the entire certificate?

-For those who decide to enroll in the entire certificate after completing one module at the individual module rate of $239, a prorated fee for the remaining modules will charged.
+For those who decide to enroll in the entire certificate after completing one Course at the individual Course rate of $239, a prorated fee for the remaining Courses will charged.
 Full cost of certificate in this instance is $1,035.
+Completing all the short topics will not result in a certificate.

 Contact UMD Continuing Education at email@example.com to be enrolled in the certificate.
-The prorated fee will only apply for those who declare intention to enroll in certificate after completing one module.
+The prorated fee will only apply for those who declare intention to enroll in certificate after completing one Course.

-How to Pay for a Module or Certificate
+How to Pay for a Course or Certificate

 Payment for online offerings (noncredit) through UMD Continuing Education (UMD CE) must be received in full before you will be enrolled.
 Noncredit learners do not qualify for student loans or in-school deferments.
 We accept the following forms of payment for noncredit offerings: